Shoot Your Shot

-"Shoot Your Shot" is a single by American performance artist Divine, released in 1982.
-The song also appeared on Divine's first album, Jungle Jezebel (titled My First Album in some territories), in 1982 and was later reissued on the 1984 compilation album The Story So Far.
+"Shoot Your Shot" is a song by American performance artist Divine, released as a single in 1982.
+The song appeared on Divine's first album, Jungle Jezebel (titled My First Album in some territories), in 1982 and was later included on the 1984 compilation album The Story So Far.

 Chart performance

-"Shoot Your Shot" became Divine's second single to chart on the Dutch Top 40 after "Native Love (Step By Step)".
-It debuted at #26 and eventually peaked at #3.
+"Shoot Your Shot" became Divine's second single to chart on the Dutch Top 40 after "Native Love (Step by Step)".
+It debuted at No. 26 and eventually peaked at No. 3.
 The song spent a total of 10 weeks on the chart.
 "Shoot Your Shot" was certified gold (100,000 copies) in the Netherlands.

 Cover versions

 This song was covered by Dutch Electroformation Image Transmission in the '90s and by German artist Ringo in 1986.